watch

 This book should be required reading in high schools.
 If it were, it could potentially catalyze a change of historic proportions: reversing the resurgence of medieval antisemitism we’re witnessing in Western media, academia, and international organizations.I truly believe this.

-7. Avatar of A Roberts
+7. Avatar of a roberts

 A Roberts